difince/kubeflow-pipeline-development/kubeflow-pipeline-dev-instructions.md

 ```

-5. Hack so local code run as in-cluster
+#### 5. Hack so local code run as in-cluster

-5-A. Expose cluster services locally
-(in case Pipeline Standalone installation)
+Need to expose cluster services locally, so the local code can connect to services that runs in the cluster as - mysql, minio and etc.
+The commands that expose the cluster service locally slightly differs between KFP standalone installation and full-fledged Kubeflow installation.
-> This need to be repeated after each computer and/or cluster restart
+> !!!
+These commands need to be repeated after each computer and/or cluster restart !!!

+##### 5.1 Pipeline Standalone installation

 ```bash

 # copy in-cluster service account at /var/run/secrets/kubernetes.io/serviceaccount to local dev